JWS API#

 name – value of the alg, e.g. HS256, RS256

-classmethod register(alg: JWSAlgModel) None
+classmethod register(alg: JWSAlgModel) None#

 Register a given JWS algorithm instance to the registry.

-joserfc.jws.deserialize_compact(value: bytes | str, public_key: OctKey | RSAKey | ECKey | OKPKey | KeySet | Callable[[GuestProtocol], OctKey | RSAKey | ECKey | OKPKey | KeySet] | None, algorithms: list[str] | None = None, registry: JWSRegistry | None = None, payload: bytes | str | None = None) CompactSignature
+joserfc.jws.deserialize_compact(value: bytes | str, public_key: OctKey | RSAKey | ECKey | OKPKey | KeySet | Callable[[GuestProtocol], OctKey | RSAKey | ECKey | OKPKey | KeySet] | None, algorithms: Collection[str] | None = None, registry: JWSRegistry | None = None, payload: bytes | str | None = None) CompactSignature#

 Extract and validate the JWS Compact Serialization (in string, or bytes) with the given key.
 An JWE Compact Serialization looks like:

-line breaks for display purposes only
+line breaks for display purposes only#

 eyJ0eXAiOiJKV1QiLA0KICJhbGciOiJIUzI1NiJ9